In history, many years ago, Great Danes were bred to be giant dogs that were aggressive enough to take down huge wild boars.

 Other Factors That Can Cause Aggression in a Great Dane

 Dogs can be territorial or possessive of a particular chair in your home or a favorite toy.
-If you are sitting in “his” chair or touch “his” toy, he may lash out at you.
+He may lash out at you if you sit in “his” chair or touch “his” toy.

-This is a behavior that you need to take care of quickly in a puppy so he’s not overly possessive as a giant breed adult.
+You need to take care of this behavior in a puppy quickly, so he’s not overly possessive as a giant breed adult.

 Great Danes are very sensitive to changes in their households and can be aggressive with too much happening.